Questions Asked the Most

 If stains bother you, that’s totally okay too.
 I’d suggest a darker pad, like black!
 Those pads don’t show stains and you don’t have to worry about any pre-soaking to lift the blood.

 I ship within 3 business days using compostable mailers through USPS.
 I’m not responsible for lost packages or delays caused by USPS.
-Still, feel free to DM me on instagram and I’ll be happy to send ya a discount code if you want to re-order.
+Still, feel free to email me at email@example.com and I’ll be happy to send ya a discount code if you want to re-order.

 If you live outside the US, order through my Etsy!
 My Etsy shop is MoodyVco.